discord-net/Discord.Net/docs/guides/commands/commands.md

 module instance is only as long as the Command is being invoked.

 **Avoid using long-running code** in your modules wherever possible.
-You should **not** be implementing very much logic into your modules; you should outsource to a service for that.
+You should **not** be implementing very much logic into your modules, instead, outsource to a service for that.

 If you are unfamiliar with Inversion of Control, it is recommended to read the MSDN article on [IoC] and [Dependency Injection].